Learn how to decorate a guest bedroom with these expert tips and design ideas.

 WHAT IS THE BEST COLOR FOR A GUEST BEDROOM?

-Do remember that the space is primarily a relaxing zone, so consider sticking to a calming palette; some of our favourite choices are pale pink, lavender, soft greys, warm taupes and sage greens.
+However, a guest bedroom is primarily a relaxing zone, so consider sticking to soothing bedroom color ideas with a calming palette; some of our favourite choices are pale pink, lavender, soft greys, warm taupes and sage greens.

 HOW DO YOU PREPARE A ROOM FOR A GUEST?